futuredapp/Engineering-Handbook/docs/Teams/android/release/10_google_play_app.md

 3. **Generate and Upload Signed Build**
     - Use Android Studio to generate a signed AAB using the upload key created in step 1.
-    - Upload the signed build to a testing track in Google Play Console
+    - Manually upload the signed build to a testing track for the first time in Google Play Console
-    - If Play App Signing is enabled, Google will automatically generate the App Signing Key
+    - Google will automatically generate the App Signing Key
     - After upload, you can locate the SHA-1 fingerprint of your App Signing Key in the Google Play Console under App Signing settings.

 !!! info "About Fingerprints"
-    - Do not forget to [add the SHA-1](../project_setup/30_firebase.md#sha-certificate-fingerprints) of the upload key to Firebase Console.
+    - Do not forget to [add the SHA-1](../project_setup/30_firebase.md#sha-certificate-fingerprints) of the **App Signing Key** key to Firebase Console.
     - Ensure all third-party SDKs (Google Maps, Facebook login, etc.) are configured with the correct signing key information.